monk-io/docs/docs/guides/k8s-migrate.md

             value: <- get-hostname("yelb/redis", "redis-server")
 ```

-We should update now our template and workload.
-Lets try to do this:
+We should update our template and workload.

 ```bash
 $ monk load yelb-appserver.yaml